mroth/bootslap/README.md

 Once bundle dependencies are installed, can be run via `cookbooks:converge`.

 Want to modify what gets installed?
-You can edit the list of recipes in `soloistrc`.
+Edit the list of recipes in `soloistrc`.
+The recipes for this are managed via the [`pivotal_workstation`](https://github.com/pivotal/pivotal_workstation) project.

 ### Other software setup (Rake tasks)
 There are a few for things that haven't been backported into chef recipes in pivotal_workstation yet.
 Thus, they have their own rake tasks.
 For example, some handy ones: